The People's Park Project

 Many have noted that Hunting Island State Park sits next to the sea islands, the historic home of Gullah people and descendants of former slaves.
 Yet many of these close neighbors have never visited Hunting Island.
 The Friends group is beginning to remedy this situation by providing greater access to the park for underserved communities throughout the Lowcountry.

-Pre-School Children—Many Beaufort County children enter school without the life experiences of their peers.
+Pre-School Children—Many South Carolina children enter school without the life experiences of their peers.
 Few have visited Hunting Island, and some have never seen the ocean.
 As a result, their vocabulary is poorer than their middle-class peers, and they start their educational careers a step behind at a critical moment.
 Through church groups and classes, we intend to get as many young students as possible in coastal South Carolina to visit Hunting Island.
 Friends of Hunting Island will pay entry fees and, in some cases, give students gift bags with reading materials.

 Families—Part of our mission is to encourage and support entire families to visit the island.
 Once a family has discovered the wild beauty of Hunting Island and the awesome power of the ocean, we hope they will return regularly.
 We are reaching out to churches and other organizations to identify families interested in participating.

 What we offer—Once we identify classes, families, or organizations that want to visit Hunting Island, we will provide the following based on the interests and needs of each participating group:

 Entry fees for families and groups while funds are available.

 Lunch—for groups of children who do not visit with a school.
 (Students on school trips bring boxed lunches from the school.)